 Being vegan is easier than ever–even when it comes to once meat-heavy fast food.
 As consumers seek more compassionate, healthier, and Earth-friendly food options, restaurant chains are catching up.

 Whether you’re on a road trip or just craving a quick and affordable meal, chances are you’ll be able to find something at one of many common fast-food chains.

-Vegan eating is definitely on the rise.
-Industry magazine QSR even named “plant-based offerings” as one of the biggest fast food trends of 2019.
-To celebrate these victories and show just how many options there are for vegan fast food, we’re sharing a few fave fast food options for the vegan on the go:
+And with Compassion Over Killing’s many recent victories getting vegan options added to menus nationwide, we know they all may be hard to keep up with.
+So to celebrate these victories and show just how many options there are for vegan fast food, we’re sharing a few fave fast food options for the vegan on the go:

 The taco giant is revolutionizing vegan fast food, with seemingly endless ways to customize your order as meat-, egg-, and dairy-free.
 In fact, Taco Bell’s website even has a guide to veganizing menu items due to popular demand.
 One of our favorite combinations?
 A Crunchwrap fresco-style (no dairy!), with refried beans instead of beef.
 Yum!